krystianbajno/uplink/README.md

 ## Features

 - **Bi-Directional Communication**: Both the server and client can issue commands and receive responses, enabling seamless remote management.
+Yes, if you connect to the server, the server can execute commands on your computer (you can specify --no-exec flag to disallow that).
 - **Secure File Transfers**: Upload and download files or directories with gzip compression and AES-256-GCM encryption, ensuring data integrity and security.
 - **Remote Command Execution**: Execute shell commands on the remote server or client, providing powerful control over connected systems.
 - **Dynamic Passphrase Management**: Communications are encrypted with AES-256-GCM, with the encryption key derived from a passphrase using HKDF.
 Passphrases can be updated during runtime, with changes automatically synchronized across all connected nodes.